Top 10 Things That Waste Time And Hinders Productivity

 All that for something you didn’t even want in the first place.
 Not only did you spend time, but you’ve also wasted money.

 So, before shopping online, I started making a list.
 If it wasn’t on the list, I wouldn’t let myself get it.
 This simple trick saved me a bunch of time and money!
-I realized I was less tempted to browse aimlessly, because I had a plan.
+I realized I was less tempted to browse aimlessly because I had a plan.

-8. Gaming Excessively
+8. Excessive Gaming

 While playing games can help you earn money, it’d be one of the things that waste time if done excessively.
 But when you’re disciplined and use your time wisely, you can make gaming worthwhile.